 1. Grantee Close-Out Requirements

-Within 90 days after the end date of the grant or any approved extension thereof (see subsection L.2. below), the following documents must be submitted to the Institute by grantees (other than scholarship recipients):
+Within 90 days after the end date of the grant or any approved extension thereof (see subsection L.2. below), the following documents must be submitted to SJI by grantees (other than scholarship recipients):

 a.
 Financial Status Report.
 The final report of expenditures must have no unliquidated obligations and must indicate the exact balance of unobligated funds.
-Any unobligated/unexpended funds will be deobligated from the award by the Institute.
+Any unobligated/unexpended funds will be deobligated from the award by SJI.
 Final payment requests for obligations incurred during the award period must be submitted to the Institute prior to the end of the 90-day close-out period.
-Grantees on a check-issued basis, who have drawn down funds in excess of their obligations/expenditures, must return any unused funds as soon as it is determined that the funds are not Start Printed Page 68637required.
-In no case should any unused funds remain with the grantee beyond the submission date of the final Financial Status Report.
+Grantees who have drawn down funds in excess of their obligations/expenditures, must return any unused funds as soon as it is determined that the funds are not required.
+In no instance should any unused funds remain with the grantee beyond the submission date of the final Financial Status Report.

 VIII.
 Grant Adjustments